Wei’s Product FAQWe're cramming Wei's decades of experience into FAQ. If you have any topic suggestions, please let us know.

 Plus, getting on and off the horse dozens of times a day, sometimes in a hurry, to chase down cattle that have a mind of their own.
 Your cowboy boots have to fit easily into the horse stirrups.

 Always riding on open plains, into brush and brambles, across streams and rivers when needed, not always aware of dangers like snakes.
-Your western boots have to be tall enough, fit close, be able to withstand water and hold their shape, and have a thick enough leather to provide some protection.
+Your cowboy boots have to be tall enough, fit close, be able to withstand water and hold their shape, and have a thick enough leather to provide some protection.

 Where Did Cowboy Boots Originate?